shortlisted159/Wordle/README.md

 # Wordle
 This nostalgia game is something we all have tried our hands at.
-There is a word that you have to guess ( A new word everyday )
+There is a word that you have to guess ( A new word everyday )<br>
 i) The letter which isn't there in the word turns gray,<br>
 ii) The letter which is included in the word but is wrongly located turns yellow,<br>
 iii) The letter that is included in the word and is correctly placed turns green.<br>